cibseven-community-hub/cibseven-external-task-client-python3/README.md

 pip install camunda-external-task-client-python3
 ```

-## Running Camunda with Docker
+## Running CIB seven with Docker
-To run the examples provided in [examples](./examples) folder, you need to have Camunda running locally or somewhere.
+To run the examples provided in [examples](./examples) folder, you need to have CIB seven running locally or somewhere.

-To run Camunda locally with Postgres DB as backend, you can use [docker-compose.yml](./docker-compose.yml) file.
+To run CIB seven locally with Postgres DB as backend, you can use [docker-compose.yml](./docker-compose.yml) file.

 ```
 $> docker-compose -f docker-compose.yml up
 ```
 ### Auth Basic Examples

-To run the examples with Auth Basic provided in [examples/examples_auth_basic](./examples/examples_auth_basic) folder, you need to have Camunda with AuthBasic, running locally or somewhere.
+To run the examples with Auth Basic provided in [examples/examples_auth_basic](./examples/examples_auth_basic) folder, you need to have CIB seven with AuthBasic, running locally or somewhere.

-To run Camunda with AuthBasic locally with Postgres DB as backend, you can use [docker-compose-auth.yml](./docker-compose-auth.yml) file.
+To run CIB seven with AuthBasic locally with Postgres DB as backend, you can use [docker-compose-auth.yml](./docker-compose-auth.yml) file.

 ```
 $> docker-compose -f docker-compose-auth.yml up